 Seven Dials Playhouse Announces 2026 Recipients of first steps and Next Step Artist Initiatives

-first steps 2026 Recipients
+first steps

-first steps supports groups of up to five theatre-makers with a funded week of creative exploration, combining paid development time with free rehearsal space.
+first steps offers groups of up to five theatre-makers a funded week of creative exploration, including free rehearsal space and paid development time at Equity minimum rates.
 The 2026 recipients are:

 Alone, Alone and Everywhere